Why More People Are Using Elliptical Cross Trainers These Days

 Learn the Proper Technique

 Stride Length – Make sure the machine you purchase has the proper stride length for your height.
-A minimum stride length of 18″ to 20″ is recommended for most people, unless you are extremely tall.
+A minimum stride length of 18″ to 20″ is great for most people, unless you are extremely tall.
 Some trainers, such as the Smooth CE from Smooth Fitness, feature adjustable foot pedals.

 Posture – Stay in an upright position when working out on elliptical cross trainers.
 Keep your shoulders back, chin up, back straight, and abdominals tight.
 Do not lean forward over the balance bar or handles; instead, make sure your body weight is being carried by your lower body throughout the exercise.